radekstepan/pomme.js/README.md

 Grab one of the `/build` files:

 1. `app.js`: contains just the app
-1. `app.bundle.js`: contains the app and its two dependencies [Cryo](https://github.com/hunterloftis/cryo) and [Lo-Dash](http://lodash.com/).
-It should be noted that only the latter is required.
-If Cryo is not present, JSON will be used to pickle/freeze/stringify objects.
+1. `app.bundle.js`: contains the app and its dependency, [Underscore](http://underscorejs.org/).
+In addition, JSON is used to un-/pickle objects.
+Make sure it is present.

 If you would like to see how are these files being built check out `Gruntfile.coffee`.